 - The minimum acceptable IELTS score for programs in John Molson School of Business: 7.0 with at least a score of 7.0 in each of the four components.

-- The minimum acceptable IELTS score for programs in the Faculty of Engineering and Computer Science: an overall score band of 6.5.
+- The minimum acceptable IELTS score for programs in the Gina Cody School of Engineering and Computer Science: an overall score band of 6.5.

 Test results that are more than two years old at the time of application will not be accepted.

 In all cases, the University reserves the right to require a language proficiency test if it is deemed necessary.